laclouis5/StructureAnnotator/README.md

 - [x] Add label text to figure
 - [x] Add indicator of which label is in use
 - [x] Change current crop focus
-- [ ] Parse XML files for faster annotation (separate utility tool)
+- [x] Parse XML files for faster annotation (separate utility tool)
 - [ ] Add NN pre-annotation
 - [ ] Add a command to change folder

-## Will Not Do
-- Clean code and refactor
-- Add new functionality

 ## Known Issues
 - Creating N (>= 2) crop annotations, changing target to n != N and removing all parts with `z` will leave a hole in the internal buffer.
 This bug will not create empty annotations in the output JSON file since empty-ness is checked before saving.